Song of the Ocean

 Sold?
 Great!
 Let’s get going.
-All you need to do to is follow these instructions.
+All you need to do to follow these instructions.

-PLEASE NOTE: SUBMISSION DEADLINE FOR UPLOADING VIDEOS TO DROPBOX IS MONDAY MARCH 29th, AT 10:00 AM (GMT) 2021
+PLEASE NOTE: NEW EXTENDED SUBMISSION DEADLINE FOR UPLOADING VIDEOS TO DROPBOX IS MONDAY APRIL 26th, AT 10:00 AM (GMT) 2021

 Song of the Ocean musical score – HERE

 The Song of the Oceans